As an association of member clubs, MSGA events are open to all amateur members of golf clubs and associations belonging to the MSGA.

-Other Guests: Our Weekend tournaments are also open to members of other golf associations, who may play as guests on a courtesy basis, with a limit of twice per season.
-These players must either have a valid USGA/GHIN handicap card, or they will play at scratch.
+Other Guests: Our MSGA Play Days are also open to members of other golf associations, who may play as guests on a courtesy basis, with a limit of twice per season.
+These players must either have a valid GHIN handicap, or they will play at scratch.

 NOTE: Guests cannot win a voucher prize until they have joined the MSGA.